amir32002/3D_Street_View/README.md

 ## Overview:
 The dataset comprises 25 million google street view images forming 118 million corresponding pairs.
 We collected images on a dense grid in the aforementioned cities.
 Based on the 3D model of the city, we densely sampled points on facades and found all street view panoramas that see the same target point without any occlusions.
 For each image, we know the geo location of the street view camera as well as the location of the focused target point.
 Since google street-view provides 360 panoramas, we compute heading and pitch angles such that we can download a 640x640 image section (of the panorama) that shows the respective target point in its center.
 Two images form a pair if they show the same physical target point.
 Each target point is typically observed by 2-7 corresponding street-view images.
 An image is given by a 640x640 jpg along with an identically named text file that contains meta data such as the geo locations of camera and target point, the distance to the target or the pose of the camera.
 The image’s filename encodes unique ids for the street-view location and for the target point.
 This allows to easily identify corresponding images.
 The images are compressed into multiple zip-files such that the resulting file size doesn’t exceed a maximum.

+### Test Set:
+To ensure the quality of the test set and keep evaluations unimpacted by the potential errors introduced by the automated data collection, every datapoint in the test set are verified by at least three Amazon Mechanical Turkers.
+The procedure and statistics are elborated in the supplementary material.
+You can download visualizations and accuracy analysis of a random subset of several thousand test datapoints [[here]](https://storage.googleapis.com/amirs/3Drep_dataset/testset_pairs_visualization_v1.zip) .

 ## Download
 Please note that by downloading this dataset you are consenting to non-commercial use and the license.